Find Affordable College Courses

 $5,494 Average Tuition & Fees

 Out of the 59 schools in Michigan that were part of this year’s ranking, Schoolcraft College landed the # 3 spot on the list.
-Schoolcraft College is a medium-sized public school located in the small city of Livonia.
+Schoolcraft College is a moderately-sized public school located in the city of Livonia.

-The average tuition and fees for an in-state undergraduate at Schoolcraft College are $5,494 a year.
+In-state tuition fees for undergraduate students at Schoolcraft College are $5,494 per year.
 Health & Medical Administrative Services majors at Schoolcraft College take out an average of $20,278 in student loans while working on their egree.

 #4